Aidbox/aidbox-sdk-js/doc/doc/api-examples.md

-### Update
+### Update Resource
 The Update operation allows modifications to existing healthcare data stored in the FHIR server.
-When changes are made to a patient's information, an observation, or any other resource, the Update operation ensures that the modified data is stored and reflected in subsequent requests for that resource.
+When changes are made to a patient's information, an observation, or any other resource, the Update operation ensures that the modified data is stored and reflected in subsequent requests for that resource

 ##### Parameters
 <ParamsComponent :items="[